sneha-4515/sneha-4515/README.md

 •	Expanding my portfolio with machine learning and forecasting projects.
 •	Building reusable EDA and ML pipelines for efficiency and consistency.
-•	Preparing for data science interviews with practical case studies and Kaggle problems.
+•	Preparing for data science interviews with practical case studies.

 🤝 Connect With Me